Biden in Asia: New friends, old tensions, storms at home | Politics

 The president may want to train the public's attention on his efforts abroad, but he'll likely face tough questions about what's happening at home.

-THE QUAD It is a meeting Tuesday, but what is it?
-The Quad is a partnership composed of the U.S., Australia, India, and Japan with the expressed goal of a "free and open" Indo-Pacific region.
-The joint statement coming out of their 2021 meeting didn't mention China, yet many of the stances adopted by the Quad are interpreted as a check on China's ambitions to be the dominant power in Asia.
+A poll Friday from The Associated Press-NORC Center for Public Affairs Research finds approval of Biden at just 39%, the lowest point of his presidency, and deepening pessimism about the U.S. economy and direction of the United States — especially among Democrats.
+About 2 in 10 U.S. adults say the United States is headed in the right direction or describe the economy well, down from about 3 in 10 in April.
+Among Democrats, just 33% say the country is on the right track, down from 49% last month.
+THE QUAD The Quad partnership, meeting Tuesday in Tokyo, is composed of the U.S., Australia, India, and Japan with the expressed goal of a "free and open" Indo-Pacific region.
+A joint statement after their 2021 meeting didn't mention China, yet many of the stances adopted by the Quad are interpreted as a check on China's ambitions to be the dominant power in Asia.

-This time, the drama might be more internal and deal with the complex nature of democracy itself.
+This time, the drama might be more internal and reflect the complex nature of democracy itself.
 That's because Australia is holding elections Saturday.
 If the incumbent party wins, Prime Minister Scott Morrison would already be set to attend Tuesday's meeting in Tokyo.
-But if his party loses, Morrison would have to quickly resign so that opposition leader Anthony Albanese could be sworn in ahead of the Tokyo meeting.
+If his party loses, Morrison would have to quickly resign so that opposition leader Anthony Albanese could be sworn in before the Tokyo meeting.
 Then there's the possibility that neither party captures a majority of the results are uncertain.
 If that happens, Albanese might be able to attend as an observer.

-THE CHINA CONUNDRUM Biden's visit is being carefully watched by China.
+THE CHINA CONUNDRUM China is carefully watching Biden's visit.
 The U.S. and its allies rely on China as a trade partner, yet rivalry persists as the shared economic interests have often revealed conflicting values systems.
-U.S. officials increasingly frame their relationship with China as one of competition.
+U.S. officials increasingly frame the relationship with China as one of competition.

-Shortly before Russia invaded Ukraine in February, Chinese President Xi Jinping and Russian President Vladimir Putin met at the Beijing Winter Olympics and told the world that the countries had a friendship of "no limits."
+Shortly before Russia invaded Ukraine in February, Chinese President Xi Jinping and Russian President Vladimir Putin met at the Beijing Winter Olympics and told the world that theirs is a friendship of "no limits."
 Since the invasion, China has been critical of the sanctions imposed on Russia while appearing hesitant to cross the bans imposed by the U.S. and its allies.

 Chinese Foreign Ministry spokesperson Zhao Lijian alluded to China as "a third party" who should not be disadvantaged by agreements between the U.S. and Japan.